Keith Cronin presents:

 ![]() |

-Here are a series of licks featuring Tony Williams, from the classic CD Tony Williams Lifetime - The Collection.
-Hell, the whole CD qualifies for posting here, but since I don't have room, here are a few choice excerpts:
+Here are a series of licks featuring Tony Williams, from the classic CD Tony Williams Lifetime - The Collection

 |